 5-Day Plein Air Workshop

-This will be my sixth year teaching on Madeline Island.
+This will be my eighth year teaching at Madeline Island School of the Arts.

 This is a great destination workshop.
-There is plenty of variety to paint and Charles, Jenna and staff do an incredible job keeping you comfortable at the School.
+There is plenty of variety to paint and the staff does an incredible job keeping you comfortable at the School.
 The facility is top notch.

 This workshop will introduce you to the Prismatic Palette and its use in helping you capture the myriad light effects you are faced with when painting en plein air.
 Correct use of the Prismatic Palette will help you judge values, using warm and cool tones to bring things forward and to push things back, and to depict light and shade, and to describe the type and time of day.